Jun-Lucis/BIG-theory/README.md

 The current numerical results should be interpreted with the following cautions:

-* The thresholds are finite-time thresholds at $T=0.4$.
+- The thresholds are finite-time thresholds at **T = 0.4**.
-* The absolute threshold values are resolution-dependent.
+- The absolute threshold values are resolution-dependent.
-* The model is a simplified nonlinear dissipative field system.
+- The model is a simplified nonlinear dissipative field system.
-* The reported trends are numerical evidence, not rigorous mathematical proofs.
+- The reported trends are numerical evidence, not rigorous mathematical proofs.
-* Broader interpretations involving life, cognition, civilization, or AI remain speculative unless separately modeled.
+- Broader interpretations involving life, cognition, civilization, or AI remain speculative unless separately modeled.
-* The term "information" in BIG is used as a structural and geometric concept, not as a fully formalized Shannon-information theory in the current numerical work.
+- The term "information" in BIG is used as a structural and geometric concept, not as a fully formalized Shannon-information theory in the current numerical work.

 ---